-Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the design and operation of our disclosure controls and procedures, (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (the "Exchange Act")), as of December 31, 2019.
-Based on that evaluation, management has concluded that, as of such date, our disclosure controls and procedures were not effective at the reasonable assurance level described below.
-Notwithstanding the identified material weaknesses, the Company believes the consolidated financial statements in this Annual Report on Form 10-K fairly represent in all material respects our consolidated financial position and results from operations for the periods presented in accordance with U.S. GAAP.
+Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the design and operation of our disclosure controls and procedures, (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (the "Exchange Act")), as of December 31, 2020.
+Based on that evaluation, management has concluded that, as of such date, our disclosure controls and procedures were effective at the reasonable assurance level.